A determination of the cosmic microwave background temperature using Galactic molecules: Observations and data reduction

 \section{Observations and data reduction}

 Given the difficulty of accurately measuring Doppler parameters of unresolved lines, we restrict our sample to include all CN absorbers that have been observed with the highest possible spectral resolution ($R\gtrsim500\,000$), in addition to all observations of CN absorbers made with the ultra-stable high resolution ESPRESSO\footnote{Echelle SPectrograph for Rocky Exoplanets and Stable Spectroscopic Observations} spectrograph ($R\simeq190\,000$; \citealt{Pepe2021}) at the Very large Telescope (VLT) facility.
 This selection resulted in a total of eight sightlines.
 Our goal is to use these high quality data to accurately pin down the cloud model, and minimise systematic uncertainties.
 A summary of the observations used in our analysis is provided in Table~\ref{tab:obs}, and in the following subsections, we describe the data reduction strategy used for the data acquired with each of these instruments.
+We note that many of our targets have also been observed with somewhat lower resolution ($R\sim40,000-100,000$) echelle spectrographs, including the Ultraviolet and Visual Echelle Spectrograph (UVES) on the VLT.
+These data were not included in the present study, since the UVES instrument resolution varies considerably from order-to-order and exposure-to-exposure.